 Dr Frank was appointed as co-editor for the Elsevier journal Nutrition and will handle manuscript submissions from Western European countries.
 Nutrition publishes advances in nutrition research and science, informs about new and advancing technologies and new data in clinical nutrition practice, encourages the application of the techniques of outcomes research and meta-analyses to problems in patient-related nutrition; and seeks to help clarify and set the research, policy and practice agenda for nutrition science to enhance human well-being.

-The Impact Factor of "Plant Foods for Human Nutrition", a peer-reviewed scientific journal where Dr. Frank serves on the editorial board, increased to 2.505.
+The 2013 Impact Factor of "Plant Foods for Human Nutrition", a peer-reviewed scientific journal where Dr. Frank serves on the editorial board, is now 2.416.

 All colleagues who wish to publish original research or critical reviews concerning the evaluation or improvement of the nutritional quality of plant foods (e.g. health beneficial effects of bioactive ingredients or novel formulations, development of functional foods etc.) are invited to submit their manuscripts via the online submission system of the journal.